-If you are a landlord selecting tenants, its extremely important that you and your staff know the basics of federal fair housing laws as well as state anti-discrimination statutes.
-Always check your local laws or consider consulting a lawyer, but here are some basic best practices to follow to help avoid being sued:
+If you are a landlord selecting tenants, it's extremely important that you and your staff know the basics of federal fair housing laws as well as state anti-discrimination statutes.
+Since fair housing lawsuits can be costly, you should always check your local laws or consider consulting with a lawyer.
+Below are some basic best practices to follow to help avoid being sued for fair housing law violations.

 Landlords often only know about the Federal Fair Housing Act, but in fact, there are a host of federal laws that can apply to discrimination in housing.
 Here are some of the most common federal fair housing laws that landlords have to be especially aware of: